vikingeducation/project_viking_store/tasks.md

 ## Admin_Users

 ### Display Index of Users
-- [ ] Index action displays the index table
+- [x] Index action displays the index table
-- [ ] The table contains the fields shown in the mockup
+- [x] The table contains the fields shown in the mockup
-- [ ] Link to SHOW / EDIT / DELETE (not wired yet)
+- [x] Link to SHOW / EDIT / DELETE (not wired yet)
-- [ ] Link to that user's orders (not wired yet)
+- [x] Link to that user's orders (not wired yet)
-- [ ] Button to create a new user
+- [x] Button to create a new user

 ### Show a User
-- [ ] The show page renders
+- [x] The show page renders
-- [ ] The users name is across the top
+- [x] The users name is across the top
-- [ ] The relevant information from the mockup is displayed
+- [x] The relevant information from the mockup is displayed
-- [ ] Link to EDIT that user's information
+- [x] Link to EDIT that user's information
-- [ ] Link to DELETE that user (not wired)
+- [x] Link to DELETE that user (not wired)
-- [ ] Link to view that user's ADDRESSES (not wired)
+- [x] Link to view that user's ADDRESSES (not wired)
-- [ ] Link to view that user's CART (not wired), only clickable if the user actually has a cart!
+- [x] Link to view that user's CART (not wired), only clickable if the user actually has a cart!
-- [ ] Credit Card info is displayed (NOTE: DONT DO THIS IN THE REAL WORLD)
+- [x] Credit Card info is displayed (NOTE: DONT DO THIS IN THE REAL WORLD)
-- [ ] Link to DESTROY the credit card entry functions with a confirmation.
+- [x] Link to DESTROY the credit card entry functions with a confirmation.
 Re-renders the page
-- [ ] Buttons for CREATE ORDER (not wired) and CREATE ADDRESS (not wired) link to the create pages for these resources but will make them scoped just to this user
+- [x] Buttons for CREATE ORDER (not wired) and CREATE ADDRESS (not wired) link to the create pages for these resources but will make them scoped just to this user
-- [ ] Order History is displayed with the fields shown.
+- [x] Order History is displayed with the fields shown.
-- [ ] Order History links SHOW EDIT DELETE (not wired)
+- [x] Order History links SHOW EDIT DELETE (not wired)
-- [ ] Handles displaying a placeholder for shipping and billing addresses if none have been selected
+- [x] Handles displaying a placeholder for shipping and billing addresses if none have been selected
+- [ ] Add telephone
+- [ ] Refactor with presenter pattern

 ### Create a New User
-- [ ] New form displays user's name at top
+- [x] New form displays user's name at top
 - [ ] Displays demographic info as in the mockup
 - [ ] Link to view that user's addresses (not wired)
 - [ ] Button to save user